vetheve/Daily_Progress_Journal/February_2023.md

 __Explanation:__

 >The AVA test for the PUT request to the "/budgets/id/:id" route is failing.
 The expected response status code is 201, indicating a successful update, but the actual status code received is 500, indicating an internal server error.
 This is likely due to an error in the endpoint code's SQL query that prevents the budget from being updated in the budgets table.
 The terminal output and PSQL result shows that the budget has not been updated with the new "Very personal" category value, as expected.
+>The error message "syntax error at or near "$2"" suggests that there's a problem in the SQL query in the PUT endpoint of the "/budgets/id/:id" route.
+It seems that the query is attempting to set the value of an object's key to the value of a variable in the query, which is not allowed in SQL.
+To resolve this, I need to modify the query to properly reference the keys of the element object, or use a different approach to dynamically build the SQL query.

 __Code:__